uwsampa/grappa/BUILD.md

 There are a couple custom macros defined for creating Grappa executables:

 - `add_grappa_exe(target_name.exe [list of sources])`: creates an executable that links with `libGrappa`, depends on all the "third-party" and has the correct properties set.
-Convention is that these use the '.exe' extension.
+Our convention is that these use the '.exe' extension, even though we're running on Linux.
 - `add_grappa_application(target_name [list of sources])`: same as `add_grappa_exe` but sets a property so it is tagged as an 'Application' in Xcode/VS.
 - `add_grappa_test(target_name.test [list of sources])`: builds/links as a Boost Unit Test.
 Convention is to use '.test' for the extension.
 This will also create a second target: `check-#{target_name}` (without '.test'), which will build and run the test.
 This target also adds itself to the list of all test, which can be run with the `check-all` target.